-Welcome to the 2020-21 school year!
+Welcome to the 2023-24 school year!
 We value your participation in your child's education.
 As you begin the new school year, please take a few minutes to review the information in this parent handbook.
-The handbook includes the most current policies, regulations, and procedures that govern our District's work as it relates to you and your student's rights and responsibilities in public education.
+The handbook includes the most current policies, regulations and procedures that govern our district's work as it relates to you and your student's rights and responsibilities in public education.
 Remember to keep the handbook in a convenient location for future reference.
+You can always access it using this link: https://go.fresnou.org/handbook.